 Plantains can be prepared in several different ways, but this recipe for tostones is one of the quickest and easiest methods.
 It’s a good recipe for beginners who are trying their hands at cooking plantains for the first time, so even if you've never laid eyes on a plantain before, you can give it an almost fail-safe try.

-- 2 green plantains
+2 green plantains

-- Oil for frying
+Oil, for frying

-- Salt to taste
+Salt, to taste

-- Cut the ends from each plantain and peel the fruits while the oil is heating.
+Cut the ends from each plantain and peel the them while the oil is heating.

-- Fry the slices in the hot oil for 3 minutes or until they turn a light golden color and they're semi-soft.
+Fry the slices in the hot oil for 3 minutes or until they turn a light golden color and they're semisoft.

 Remove the plantain slices with a slotted spoon and drain them on paper towels.

-- When the plantain slices are cool enough to handle — about 1 minute — smash them into flat rounds.
+When the plantain slices are cool enough to handle, about 1 minute, smash them into flat rounds.

-- Remove the tostones with a slotted spoon and drain on paper towels.
+Remove the tostones with a slotted spoon and drain on paper towels.
 Salt to taste.

 - It's important to maintain the oil’s temperature.
 Food added to hot oil tends to cool it down slightly.
-You can fry the plantain slices in batches to ensure that the temperature stays up at 375 F, letting the oil reheat between batches.
+You can fry the plantain slices in batches to ensure that the temperature stays at 375 F, letting the oil reheat between batches.
 This also helps avoid crowding the plantains and ensures that they'll cook evenly throughout.